HGangloff/thatNode/README.md

 ```python
 python3 binGraphExamples.py
 ```
+You will also find illustrations in the illustation folder.

 ### Constructing a graph
 A graph is a networkx graph structure.
 Currently, thatNode adds the opportunity to create graph edges according to the delaunay triangulation of nodes.

 Then you can create binary graph with a few functions, especially `connectedComponents(graph, nbConnComp, nbNodesInConnComp)

 ### Drawing a graph